Sharing and Sync

 Modular Connectors

 Fireproof works with any cloud storage provider.
 Because encryption keys are managed separately from the data, you aren't giving control of your data to 3rd parties, you are just using the cloud as a place to store opaque bytes.
 Content addressing makes this fast and secure, so it doesn't matter much which cloud provider you choose.
-Fireproof database metadata consists of a pointer to the latest immutable database commit (CAR file) and its encryption key.
+Fireproof ledger metadata consists of a pointer to the latest immutable ledger commit (CAR file) and its encryption key.
 Assuming your CAR data files are accessible you can keep Fireproof metadata in your existing authenticated session management, cloud provider, or pub/sub system.

 Fireproof provides a variety of connectors, including web3.storage — a web-first bridge to the IPFS ecosystem.
 This connector Fireproof is configured to work with user-owned storage accounts using UCAN, so application developers can ship without having to worry about the business implications of managing user data.
 Hiding these implementation details from your users is easy, either by using our S3 adapter instead, or delegating your users the ability to write to your app's web3.storage account.